IGM-202-2235/project-2-ebh1540/README.md

 - Cohesion - These fish will seek out the centerpoint of all of their friends
 - Seek - The school will also be a little food motivated to make their movement more dynamic, but it'll be lower priority than staying in the school
+- Obstacles - Steers around rocks
-- Separation - These fish won't separate since they'll be cohering.
+- Separation - These fish separate very weakly from other schooling fish to prevent them from congealing and moving together as one

-## Food Motivated
+## Hungry

 These fish just wanna eat.
+The longer they go without eating, the stronger their desire (the weight of the force) to seek out food is, and it returns to 0 when they eat before it starts growing again.

 #### Steering Behaviors

 - Seek - The food that the player places.
 Otherwise, this fish will just wander
+- Obstacles - Steers around rocks
-- Separation - Separate from all other food motivated fish
+- Separation - Separate from all other hungry fish

 ## Sources